amandaharlin/breakout/breakout.md

 }
 ```

 Navigate to the `Index.js` file.
 Change the `Index.js` file to load your newly created scene.
 You can either delete or comment out the CPA default example scene for now.
+The Scene tells CPA what scene to play first, such as a 'start screen'.

 ```
 scene: [
     //StartScene,